thingsboard/thingsboard.github.io/docs/reference/performance-aws-instances.md

 ![image](/images/reference/performance-aws-instances/modified-rule-chain.png)

-Performance Test tool, after test completion, take this telemetry value from the platform and provides result in the console of the test:
+Performance Test Tool, after test completion, take this telemetry value from the platform and provides result in the console of the test:

 ```bash
 12:20:03.772 [main] INFO  o.t.t.s.stats.StatisticsCollector - ============ Node [692dc903cf52] AVG is 500.0 per 1 second ============